rmc3408/Java/README.md

 ~ THIS case, superclass reference at a subclass variable object.
 ------------------------

 the type of the referenced object, not the type of the variable determines which method is called.
-BEcause is-a relationship applies only up the hierarchy.
+Because is-a relationship applies only up the hierarchy.

 THERE IS A technique known as downcasting that enables a program to invoke subclass methods that are not in the superclass.